wollomatic/torrelay/README.md

 Tor relay with docker / docker compose

+> [!IMPORTANT]
+>## wollomatic/torrelay is moving to Codeberg
+> The new location is https://codeberg.org/wollomatic/torrelay
+>
+> The GitHub repo will be archived soon.

 ## Prerequisities

 * You need docker / docker compose installed on a linux machine with amd64 architecture.